Chris Lent

-Chris Lent (born March 15, 1988) is an American drummer and keyboardist, formerly a member of the post-hardcore band From First to Last, and of the experimental metal band I Set My Friends on Fire.
+Chris Lent (born March 15, 1988) is an American drummer and keyboardist, currently a member of the post-hardcore band From First to Last, and formerly of the experimental metal band I Set My Friends on Fire.

 Musical career

 By Far the Least/Dead Reckless (2005-2006)

 By Far the Least became Dead Reckless, a southern rock band, that was produced by Matt Good and Travis Richter on several songs.
 Dead Reckless toured the Dead by Dawn 2 tour with From First to Last, He is Legend, Haste the Day, and Chiodos.
 The band disbanded in the spring of 2006 while on tour in Tennessee.

 From First to Last (2006-2009)

 Lent was the keyboard player for From First to Last.
 He is seen in the video for Worlds Away, and the live performance on Jimmy Kimmel for Two as One.
 Lent performed at Download Festival, Rock Am Ring, Pinkpop, Warped Tour, KISS headliner, among other tours and festivals with the band.
 He left the band in 2009 to focus on drumming, he was featured in the band self-titled album.